The Pit Bull

 "If you repeat a lie often enough, it becomes accepted as truth"

 The American Pit Bull Terrier (APBT) is an actual (Game dog) breed.
-It acquired its name from killing rats and bull-baiting to dogfighting in a "Pit".
-The Bull in the name comes from the Old English Bulldog which all bully breeds stem from, hence the name of my company Bully.dogs.
+It acquired its name from killing rats in a pit, bull-baiting to dogfighting in a "Pit".
+The Bull in the name comes from the Old English Bulldog which all bully breeds stem from and why I named my company Bully.dogs.

 The extinct English White Terrier and the Old English Bulldog were bred together to produce The American Pit Bull Terrier and in the early days of the breed, the name Bulldog was commonly used and still is by DogMen to describe the Pit Bull.